Kiuwan logo

 • Hijack company devices, data, or networks for money

-• Disrupt critical systems so an organization cannot function
+• Disrupt critical systems so that an organization cannot function

 SQL Injection